 9. The Grateful Gnome Sandwich Shoppe and Brewery

 The newest brewery on this list is also perhaps the most unique due to including a deli.
 The Grateful Gnome Sandwich Shoppe and Brewery opened in 2018 but it is already a popular spot for Denverites, particularly those living in the hip area around Tennyson Street.

 Owner and operator Dan Appell grew up working in his family’s sandwich shop and deli in Parsippany, New Jersey.
 After graduating from college and working at several bars in his home state, he relocated to Denver, where he continued his education in brewery management at a number of local establishments.

 Try the Sandwiches

-The Grateful Gnome has twelve beers on tap; most are its own, but this brewery sometimes rotates in beers from other breweries as well.
+The Grateful Gnome has twelve beers on tap; most are its own, but this brewery sometimes rotates in beers from other breweries.

 It also offers brewed cider and a non-alcoholic root beer.
 This place is family-friendly, so feel free to bring the kids, and there are impressive hot and cold sandwiches, salads, and soups on the menu to please every palate.